ARTbio/Run-Galaxy/docs/Docker_GalaxyKickStart.md

     Now, if you stop and remove the docker container, all exported directory will persist in the host.
     If you don't do that, all operations performed with a container are lost when you stop this container !

-14. This is the end of the docker run command.
-The docker image to be instantiated is specified.
+15. This is the end of the docker run command.
+The docker image to be instantiated is specified by $1 variable, the parameter passed to the script at runtime.
-15. reports to the terminal user
+16. reports to the terminal user
-16. wait 90 sec during the docker container deployment
+17. wait 90 sec during the docker container deployment
-17. reports to the terminal user
+18. reports to the terminal user
-18. Now that the docker container is launched, you can access its logs with the command `docker logs ` followed by the identification number of the docker container.
+19. Now that the docker container is launched, you can access its logs with the command `docker logs ` followed by the identification number of the docker container.
 We have put this ID in the variable `DOCKER_INSTANCE` and we access to the content of this variable by prefixing the variable with a `$ `:
-`docker logs -f $DOCKER_INSTANCE`
+`docker logs $DOCKER_INSTANCE`
-19. This is just an update of the python package `cryptography` for the galaxy server.
+20. This is just an update of the python package `cryptography` required for the galaxy server.
 You see here an example of how a user can interact with the docker container to adjust the services it is providing.